ShibamRoy9826/easyfeh/README.md

     Usage <img src="https://github.com/Anmol-Baranwal/Cool-GIFs-For-GitHub/assets/74038190/7b282ec6-fcc3-4600-90a7-2c3140549f58" width="30">
 </h2>

-Here's a list of all the commands
+Here's a list of all the commands (Updated as of the latest commit)
 ```text
 EasyFeh
 __________